 The adjacent uses in the area include two (2) existing office buildings located to the northeast that were constructed with excess parking in a combination of surface and structured parking.
 The office parking spaces positioned nearest to the proposed residential project are located in the periphery to the office buildings' doorways making them the most underutilized spaces.
 Though it is not anticipated that residential or office users would park in each other's parking areas, the office and residential uses have peak parking demands that typically occur at different times.
-For example, when the residential reaches its peak parking demand during weekday evenings and weekend, the office building realizes its lowest demands.
+For example, when the residential reaches its peak parking demands.